olliw42/fastmavlink/README.md

 ## Test Suite ##

-The fastMavlink C library includes what could be the most comprehensive test suite available for MAVLink C code.
+The fastMavlink C library includes a most comprehensive test suite.

 Please see [The fastMavlink Library: Test Suite](tests/).